mbaumer/us_hep_funding/docs/_states/IA.md

 # IA -- Sen. Chuck Grassley (R) and  Sen. Joni Ernst (R)
 ## Committees
-Chuck Grassley is not on any of our key committees
+Chuck Grassley is not on any of our key committees.

-Joni Ernst is not on any of our key committees
+Joni Ernst is not on any of our key committees.

 ## HEP Grants
 In the past 8 years, this state has received: